oracle-livelabs/database/db-19c-fundamentals/atp-provision/atp-provision.md

     - Toggle the **Graph** button to **On**.
     - Toggle the **Web Access** button to **On**.
     - Toggle the **OML** button to **On**.
-    - In the upper-right section of the Create User dialog, select **UNLIMITED** from the drop down menu for Quota on tablespace DATA.
+    - In the upper-right section of the Create User dialog, select **UNLIMITED** from the drop-down menu for Quota on tablespace DATA.

     - Leave the **Password Expired** toggle button as off (Note: this controls whether the user is prompted to change their password when they next log in).
     - Leave the **Account is Locked** toggle button as off.